Interesting Places In Goa

 The idyllic rocky tourist destination Dona Paula, lies where the Mandovi meets the Zuari river and confluences with the Arabian Sea.
 During season time, Dona Paula transforms into a crowded stretch - otherwise a calm and beautiful place during monsoons.
 The place is named after Paula Amaral Antonio de Souto Maior, a historical figure in Portuguese India and a great woman of charity, who died on December 16, 1682.
 According to a local myth, Dona is seen emerging from her tomb in the moonlit waves wearing only a pearl necklace.
 Tourists and locals alike visit the beach for a glimpse of Dona Paula.
 Dona Paula has now become a sought-after residential address.

-The plumetting milky (Dudh is the Hindi word for milk) white water, cascading from a 1000 metres above is a spectacular sight to behold.
-Surrounded by deciduous forest and a pond at its feet, Dudh-sagar is a must visit if you are in Goa.
-81 kms from Candolim…
+The plummeting milky (Dudh is the Hindi word for milk) white water, cascading from a 1000 metres above is a spectacular sight to behold.
+Surrounded by deciduous forest and a pond at its feet, Dudh-Sagar is a must visit if you are in Goa.
+81 kms from Candolim.

 67 kms from Candolim, Jama Masjid was built in the last century and renovated in 1959.
 Its superior architecture is evident even to the uninitiated.
 Elegant and simple, this structure consisting of two elegant turrets is embellished with four minarets and a dome shaped kiosk in the center.
 It is a prominent landmark exemplifying the peaceful coexistence and religious tolerance of the people of Goa.

-Marmugao has perhaps one of the best natural harbours in India.
+Mormugao has perhaps one of the best natural harbours in India.
 The Portuguese fortified this port to thwart threats to their maritime supremacy.
-Today Marmugao contributes greatly to the Indian economy and is a leading port for export of iron ores.
+Today Mormugao contributes greatly to the Indian economy and is a leading port for export of iron ores.
 Though clouded by time, you can still see glimpses of the colours of the bygone years and why the Potuguese and the British top officials preferred this place.
-36 kms from Candolim, Marmugao is worth the trip.
+36 kms from Candolim, Mormugao is worth the trip.

 Quaint houses to sprawling villas, the picturesque village Mayem, where time seems to have halted at the best moment possible.
 Mayem Lake is idyllically placed amidst lush green hills, which naturally attracts quite a few tourists.
 It is 32 kms from Candolim.